vedph/cadmus_web/doc/routes.md

 },
 ```

-Here, the editor key is composite because the text layer part editor is in the `general` library, while the apparatus fragment editor is in the `philology` module.
+Here, the editor key is composite, because the text layer part editor is in the `general` library, while the apparatus fragment editor is in the `philology` module.

-Grouping parts is required as far as we want to be able to lazily load our part-related modules.
-For instance, all our generic parts will be under the same `generic` group key, and their code will be found in the corresponding, lazy-loaded module.
+Grouping parts is a requirement because we want to be able to *lazily* load our part-related modules.
+For instance, all our generic parts are under the same `generic` group key, and their code is found in the corresponding, lazy-loaded module.
 When editing an item's part, the frontend looks at the part definitions, searching for the first one matching the part's type ID; then, it uses the corresponding part's group key to build the edit URL.

 Routes to part/fragment editors are built by a specialized service, `LibraryRouteService`.
 The routes to feature editors are defined in the respective lazily-loaded modules.